AzadehJafariML/AzadehJafariML/README.md

 ## What I bring

 - **Hands-on deep learning:** I have substantial experience in developing ML framewroks.
-I have designed custom 3D-CNN architectures for neural decoding using fMRI data, and fine-tuned a pre-trained AI backbone (ResNet50) for markerless pose estimation (defining and comparing facial-landmark motion and selecting the most robust events for downstream analysis).
-I validated the designed systems carefully, such as using leave-one-subject-out cross validation and permutation testing for 3D-CNN evaluation.
+I have designed, trained, and evaluated custom 3D-CNN model for neural decoding in fMRI data, and fine-tuned a pre-trained AI backbone (ResNet50) for markerless pose estimation (defining and comparing facial-landmark motion and selecting the most robust events for downstream analysis).
+I validated the designed systems carefully using rigorous validation methods and published the outcomes in high-impact scientific journals.

-- **Agentic AI systems for real problems:** I designed and built **MarmoMind**, a human-in-the-loop AI agent for processing awake marmoset fMRI data: deterministic orchestration paired with a language model judgment step, built on Anthropic's Agent SDK and run end to end on real fMRI data.
-It reflects how I worked during my Ph.D. (real problem first, a human kept in the loop, and claims grounded only in what the system actually does.)
+- **Agentic AI systems for real problems:** I designed and built **MarmoMind**, a human-in-the-loop agent AI system for processing fMRI data.
+In the feasibility study phase, deterministic orchestration was paired with language model judgment steps, built on Anthropic's Agent SDK and run end to end on real fMRI data.
+I am now developing this system on LangGraph architecture with the support of RAG (Marmossist) to automate the whole workflow for data handling, quality control, and data anlysis.

-- **Full-stack experimental engineering:** I work across the whole pipeline; from Python/MATLAB code and MR hardware (an 8-channel RF receive coil, a PEEK headpost, and a computer vision board for capturing and processing images) through preprocessing and analysis to the statistics.
-I also have over two years of medical device R&D experience in signal processing and hardware calibration.

 - **Reproducibility-first practice:** Versioned code, peer-reviewed acquisition and processing protocols, and validation against expert-annotated ground truth using quantitative metrics (Dice, Hausdorff distance).